numpy/numpy/doc/source/user/absolute_beginners.rst

 *deep copy*).
 To use this on your array, you could run::

   >>> b = a.copy()

-`Learn more about copies and views here <https://numpy.org/devdocs/user/quickstart.html#copies-and-views>`_.
+:ref:`Learn more about copies and views here <quickstart.copies-and-views>`.

 Basic array operations
 ----------------------

 *This section covers addition, subtraction, multiplication, division, and more*